Ernst Thälmann (film): Development

 Bredel and Tschesno-Hell completed the first draft of the script in early 1951.
 The plot began with the four-year-old Ernst shoving socialist pamphlets in his trousers to hide them from the police officers who raided his father's tavern, where an illegal meeting of the SPD took place.
 It also featured his childhood and youth with his parents, his falling in love with the young Rosa Koch and his years as a simple worker who turned to communism.

 DEFA concluded that Bredel's and Tschesno-Hell's script would require splitting the film into three parts.
-This was deemed to long by the committee.
+This was deemed too long by the committee.
 After a year of deliberations, most of the original screenplay was rejected.
 In January 1951, it was decided to have a two-part picture, the first dealing with the time from the end of World War I to 1930, and the second taking off in 1932 and continuing until the founding of the German Democratic Republic.
 The two parts were named Ernst Thälmann - Sohn des Volkes and Ernst Thälmann - Führer des Volkes (son and leader of the people, respectively).
 The titles were later changed to Sohn and Führer seiner Klasse.

 The political establishment had closely monitored the work.
 According to historian René Börrner, "no other film, in the years before or after, received such attention from the SED".
 On 21 August 1951, Walter Ulbricht sent the committee a letter in which he requested that a meeting between Thälmann and Joseph Stalin would be portrayed.

 There were other political concerns, as well.
 Under the influence of events in the Soviet Union, the Ministry of Culture accused the DEFA filmmakers of taking up a Formalistic approach, and demanded they reject it and adopt a Socialist realist line.
 During 1952, Bredel's and Tschesno-Hell's script was again subject to revisions and had to be rewritten.
 In July, State Secretary of Press and Agitation Hermann Axen told the Thälmann committee that the main problem to be solved was "The authors' primitive depiction of Thälmann", which failed to present his "grand revolutionary instinct".
 Later, committee member Hermann Lauter demanded the inclusion of historical events that had no direct connection with Thälmann's life, such as the October Revolution.